ahmedkhalifa14/CarZone/README.md

 [Retrofit](https://square.github.io/retrofit/) A type-safe HTTP client for Android and Java

+[OkHttp](https://square.github.io/okhttp/) HTTP is the way modern applications network.
+It’s how we exchange data & media.
+Doing HTTP efficiently makes your stuff load faster and saves bandwidth.

 [Kotlin Coroutines](https://developer.android.com/kotlin/coroutines) A coroutine is a concurrency design pattern that you can use on Android to simplify code that executes asynchronously.

 [Flows](https://developer.android.com/kotlin/flow) In coroutines, a flow is a type that can emit multiple values sequentially, as opposed to suspend functions that return only a single value.
 For example, you can use a flow to receive live updates from a database.